Cannabis Packaging Issues Today

 Labeling Versus Branding

 State regulations may require opaque or clear packaging and warning labels may need to be a specific size or appear in a specific location.
 Regulations also change all the time.
-Including branding in addition to staying abreast of regulations and complying with them can pose a problem.
+Including branding in addition to staying abreast of regulations and complying with them can pose cannabis packaging issues.

 Companies must meet labeling requirements.
 Packaging should be designed to allow for correct labeling and personal branding.
 Some companies provide packaging with a flatter front and more space for labeling so having to use legal language does not come at the expense of branding.
 This is very important as packaging is integral to branding.